 Contamination Notice Postcards:

-Sent by mail and indicates the date, contamination found, and 1st or 2nd notice.
+These are sent by mail and indicates the date, contamination found, and 1st, 2nd, or 3rd notice.
 Sticker labels are used to print different contaminants (i.e. construction waste, food/plates, clothing/textiles) and go over the various types of contamination.
 Plastic bags are by far the top contaminant, so that is why it is printed on the card.

-If recycling is tagged for contamination, 3 times in a 6-month period, the cart is removed for continued violations of our recycling guidelines.
+If recycling is tagged for contamination, 4 times in a 6-month period, the cart will be removed for continued violations of our recycling guidelines.
 After 6 months, a tag automatically rolls off the address to allow inconsistent, infrequent contaminators to learn from the education notices and fix mistakes without having their recycling cart removed.

 Example Contamination Notice Postcards: